 While in high school, you’ll be able to take classes for free and get your feet wet on what college courses are like.
-Remember though, your grade is part of your college transcript, so choose wisely and apply yourself!
+Remember, though, your grade is part of your college transcript, so choose wisely and apply yourself!
 We recommend working with your admissions advisor to pick out the right classes for you.

 You can earn proficiency credit by completing this CTE program at Chesapeake High School: